Historic Preservation Committee

 Dan March, Mayor Pro Tem

-Currently there are six vacancies on the Historic Preservation Advisory Commission.
+Currently there are six vacancies on the Historic Preservation Advisory Committee.
 If you are interested in joining the commission, please submit an application.

 Who Can Apply?